16 Fun Easter Hat Craft Ideas

 This tasty vegetable Easter hat is easy to whip up with some scissors, cardboard or paper, sticky tape, elastic and a brown coloured marker.
 Kids may want a little help creating their cone, but thanks to the carrot top being fluffy and messy, they don’t have to have advanced scissor skills to create that element from some green construction paper.

-Attach the green ‘fronds’ with glue or sticky tape, and add a few lines with a coloured marker to give their carrot the finishing touch.
+Attach the green ‘fronds’ with glue or sticky tape, and add a few lines with coloured marker to give their carrot the finishing touch.

 What You’ll Need